 Thus at a minimum, there will be 40 tissue samples on the TMA section, representing various stages of neoplastic progression of colorectal epithelium.
-If despite our efforts you are missing more than the minimum number of target tissue samples on your array sections, please contact us at (434) 924-9879 or UVA-CHTN@virginia.edu.
-Copies of the QA scoring sheets are also available upon request.

 THE TISSUE SAMPLES HAVE BEEN ANONYMIZED, NO FURTHER DATA ON THE DONORS IS AVAILABLE OTHER THAN THAT FOUND IN THE ACCOMPANYING GUIDE SHEETS.